-Our severance arrangements are also designed to protect stockholder interests by stabilizing management during periods of uncertainty.
+Our severance arrangements are designed to protect stockholder interests by stabilizing management during periods of uncertainty.
 Severance arrangements have unique characteristics and value.
 For example, it may be necessary to offer severance agreements to prospective executives who forego significant bonuses and equity awards at the companies they are leaving or who face relocation expenses and family disruption in order to accept employment with us.
 Generally, executives are more willing to accept these risks and costs if they are protected in the event their employment is terminated due to unanticipated changes, including a change in control.
 Additionally, executives often assign significant value to severance agreements because they provide compensation for lost professional opportunities in the event of a change in control.

 Severance agreements also can be a powerful tool to discourage entrenchment of management, in that severance agreements can offset the risk of financial and professional loss that management may face when recommending a sale to or merger with another company.
-Because our severance arrangements are structured to serve the above functions, which differ, and are perceived by recipients to differ, from pay for performance, and because severance agreements represent a contractual obligation of our company, decisions relating to other elements of compensation have minimal effect on decisions relating to existing severance agreements.
-Decisions relating to other elements of compensation have, however, impacted potential obligations upon certain termination events, particularly termination upon change in control.
+Our severance arrangements are structured to serve the above functions, which differ, and are perceived by recipients to differ, from pay for performance.
+Accordingly, decisions relating to other elements of compensation have minimal effect on decisions relating to existing severance agreements.

 In the case of a change in control, the NEOs become immediately vested in all previously granted unvested SPX restricted stock, including shares subject to performance vesting at the target level of vesting.
 This feature is designed to be equitable in the event of dismissal without cause or resignation for good reason, and we believe it is appropriate in the event of termination following a change in control.
-We also believe that vesting upon a change in control without termination ("single trigger" treatment) is appropriate because it: